finos/common-domain-model/docs/change-control-guidelines.md

 ## Pull Request Classification and Approval Guidelines

 This section discusses how pull requests will be classified, reviewed, and approved.
+The approval process is described [here](maintenance-and-release.md).

 ## PR Classification